Megadimension Neptunia VII: Hyper Dimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri

 Vert, the CPU of Leanbox, returns home to learn from the new leader, S-Sha of Gold Third, that Leanbox is under attack by invaders and an army of demons.
 Vert immediately joins the military in order to save Leanbox and is sent to the front lines where she learns that Leanbox's entire army has been turned into pigs by a curse.
 After defeating an outside invader; a battle robot believed to be from Lastation, Vert is dispatched to defeat another invader but instead encounters Nepgear who offers her support.
 Together, the two defeat another battle robot which that was made from Lastation parts, but built within Leanbox.

 The two return to S-Sha to suggest an internal rebellion but S-Sha cold-shoulders them.
 Later, Vert is contacted by a woman named E-Sha who begs her to stop S-Sha's scheme.
 S-Sha promises to return Leanbox to Vert after they defeat the demon king, but she disappears soon after the mission is accomplished.
 The party follow her to Leanbox's golden tower which is revealed to be the source of her power.
 The party battles through S-Sha's allies, including older Neptune who reveals she has joined AffimaX.
 E-Sha manifests as an alternate personality within S-Sha's body which S-Sha intends to create a new vessel for by sacrificing a million cursed Leanbox citizens.
-Older Neptune stops the ritual and the party is able to convince S-Sha to live in harmony with E-Sha after defeating her.
+The ritual is secretly sabotaged by the older Neptune, and the party is able to convince S-Sha to live in harmony with E-Sha after defeating her.